LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 ---

 Q1.1: **Applicable legislation and contractual requirements - Identification**.
-With regard to personal and/or confidential data, the legal, statutory, regulatory and contractual requirements in force and concerning your organization are:
+With regard to personal and/or confidential data, the legal, statutory, regulatory and contractual requirements in force and effect, concerning your organization are:

 R1.1:
 _(Type: single response)_
 _(Select only one answer, best suited to the organization's level of maturity on this topic)_

-- [ ] 1.1.a not yet identified
+- [ ] 1.1.a Not yet identified
-- [ ] 1.1.b partially identified or in the process of being identified
+- [ ] 1.1.b Partially identified or in the process of being identified
-- [ ] 1.1.c identified
+- [ ] 1.1.c Identified
-- [ ] 1.1.d identified and controlled by collaborators
+- [ ] 1.1.d Identified and mastered by collaborators
-- [ ] 1.1.e identified, documented and mastered by collaborators
+- [ ] 1.1.e Identified, documented and mastered by collaborators

 <details>
 <summary>Expl1.1:</summary>